drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 ### a) Choosing the operating range

 If we had a specific research goal in mind, we would consider the phenomena we are going to study, set the voltage range accordingly and proceed with the design from there.
-Designing for a general case with a spec that reads "I want to use this for anything", is always far more difficult and laden with ambiquities.
+Designing for a general case with a spec that reads "I want to use this for anything", is always far more difficult and laden with ambiguities.
 A practical spec might be "what is the best we can do?"

 As it turns out, 4V can be a convenient range with 5V as the primary power source.
-For scientitic applications, it is preferable to have a bipolar input, for example -4V to 4V rather than unipolar from 0 to 4V.
+For scientific applications, it is preferable to have a bipolar input, for example -4V to 4V rather than unipolar from 0 to 4V.
 If I want to report a measurement as yielding zero volts (0V), most often I have to be able to read voltages above and below 0V.
 And, if I want to study a phenomenon over a range that spans 0V, i.e. from negative to positive, then most often I want to do that all in one go, not half at a time.

-As described earlier, for an INA any reasonable range is not  very constraiining.
+As described earlier, for an INA any reasonable range is not  very constraining.
 We can increase gain to zoom-in to a smaller range or add a series resistor to zoom-out to a larger range.
-The bipolar choise has a more significant effect in that any unipolar measurement is inherently half-scale.
+The bipolar choice has a more significant effect in that any unipolar measurement is inherently half-scale.

 ### b) What noise level do we need to achieve?

 Given that we have chosen 16 bit precision, our noise level should be not very much larger than 1 part in 2<sup>16</sup> (1LSB) relative to our full scale input.
-The ADC will have 1LSB of noise almost no matter what we do, because that's the physics of digiitzing something.
+The ADC will have 1LSB of noise almost no matter what we do, because that's the physics of digitizing something.
 Taking 4V as full scale our noise goal is 4V/65535 ~ 61μV at the input to the ADC, or 120μV at the input to the INA.

 ### c) Input voltage and current noise densities and the impedance bandwidth tradeoff.

-As we discussed in the introduction, noise at the input to an opamp is described in terms of (a) its input voltage noise density e<sub>n</sub> (V/√Hz) and (b) its input current noise density i<sub>n</sub> (A/√Hz).
+As we discussed in the introduction, noise at the input to an op amp is described in terms of (a) its input voltage noise density e<sub>n</sub> (V/√Hz) and (b) its input current noise density i<sub>n</sub> (A/√Hz).
 We discussed this in the introduction.

 Let's see how this works for the ADA4510.
-This is an OPAMP designed for high precision and high input impedance.
+This is an OP AMP designed for high precision and high input impedance.
 The datasheet (Rev 0 is dated 7/2023), lists e<sub>n</sub> ~ 5nV/√Hz and i<sub>n</sub> ~ 4fA/√Hz.
 With current noise density in the range of single digit fA/√Hz, our impedance threshold for current noise is 1Mohm, But the noise is still small.